masonw19/Space-Invaders-Pygame/README.md

 * When the game ends a `Play Again` button will appear so that the user can restart the game

 ## Screenshots

+# First Screen
+This is what the screen will look like when first running the program
 ![start showcase](screenshots/spaceinvaders.png)

 ![midgame showcase](screenshots/pic2.png)